 Rita Long earned her master’s degree in math and science education from the University of Tulsa.
 She earned her Bachelor of Science degree in elementary education from Oklahoma State University.
 She began her career at Jenks Public Schools in 1991and served as a classroom teacher, gifted coordinator and curriculum resource instructor.

 Long came to Union in 2006 as an assistant principal for Rosa Parks Elementary before transferring to an assistant principal to McAuliffe in 2007.
 She served as McAuliffe Principal from 2008 until 2017, when she assumed duties for the new Ellen Ochoa Elementary.

-Teresa Besses was named Administrative Intern for Ellen Ochoa Elementary School in July 2019.
+Teresa Besses was named Assistant Pirncipal in 2020, after serving as dministrative intern for Ellen Ochoa Elementary School since July 2019.
 Previously, she worked as a school counselor at Roy Clark Elementary for eight years.

 While at Roy Clark, she was named that school’s Teacher of the Year in 2017.
 In addition to being a school counselor, she has been a licensed therapist since 2013.
 She has a bachelor’s degree in business administration from the University of Tulsa, a master’s degree in school counseling from Oklahoma State University and received her administration certification from Northeastern State University.
 Besses is married and has two children.